Abhijit-Gautam/Abhijit-Gautam/README.md

 ---

 ## 👨‍💻 About Me
-I'm a final-year Computer Science undergraduate at MS Ramaiah Institute of Technology (CGPA: 9.125).
+I'm a pre-final-year Computer Science undergraduate at MS Ramaiah Institute of Technology.
 I enjoy building AI-driven systems, backend services, and full-stack projects with a focus on real-world performance, retrieval-augmented generation (RAG), and secure communication systems.
 I like turning research ideas into production-ready prototypes.

 ---